 Graduate Medical Education at MCG is committed to providing resources and techniques to ensure residents and fellows enrolled in MCG’s training programs, are mentally and physically healthy and fit for training in the clinical learning environment.
-MCG's School of Medicine provides an on campus assessment and counseling program for Housestaff, Faculty, employees, graduate students and immediate members of their family.
+The Medical College of Georgia provides an on campus assessment and counseling program for Housestaff, Faculty, employees, graduate students and immediate members of their family.

-The EFAP focuses on problems of either a personal or a work-related nature.
-Assessments are provided and, where indicated, short-term therapy may be scheduled for up to five sessions at no cost to the employee/faculty.
+The Employee-Faculty Assistance Program focuses on problems of either a personal or a work-related nature.
+Assessments are provided and, where indicated, short-term therapy may be scheduled for up to six sessions at no cost to the employee/faculty.
 For persons/families requiring extended counseling or more specialized therapy, the program can arrange continuing care by an appropriate local practitioner or agency.

 In addition, EFAP staff are available to consult with supervisors on how to better recognize and work with employees who are experiencing difficulties of various kinds.